BIOL 0123 Science Proficiency

 An introduction to basic concepts of Mendelian genetics and an inquiry into the basic processes of evolution.
 Lab required.
 Prerequisites: BIOL 1144 and CHEM 1315.
 MATH 2843 is recommended.

 BIOL 3033 Fundamentals of Geographic Information Systems

 An introduction to the theory and application of geographic information systems.
-Topics include spatial data models, geodesy and map projections, global positioning systems, remozte sensing, basic spatial analyses and cartographic modeling.
-Emphasis is placed on the application of GIS to problems of biological conservation and natural resource management.
-Lab required.
-Prerequisite: MATH 1513 and CS 1113.
+Topics include spatial data models, geodesy and map projections, global positioning systems, remote sensing, basic spatial analyses and cartographic modeling.
+Emphasis is placed on the application of GIS to problems of bio- logical conservation and natural resource management.
+Lab required. prerequisite: MATH 1513 and CS 1113.

 BIOL 3034 General Ecology